Local analytic classification of q-difference equations: Explicit description of in the case of integral slopes

 \begin{exem}[A direct computation] In proposition \ref{prop:espaceadeuxpentes}, we meet the equation $(\sq F_{1,2}) z^{\mu_{2}} A_{2} - z^{\mu_{1}} A_{1} F_{1,2} = U - V$.
 Here is an explicit resolution that does not go through all the reductions of \ref{subsection:extensionsofqdifferencemodules}.
 We write $X = \sum X_{n} z^{n}$ for $F_{1,2}$ and $Y = \sum Y_{n} z^{n}$ for $U - V$.
 We have:

 where we denote $d := \mu_{2} - \mu_{1} \in \N^{*}$ the \emph{level} of the above inhomogeneous equation.
+(The second equivalence is obtained by a mere translation of indices.)
 It follows from \cite{Bezivin}, \cite{RamisGrowth} that, for any analytic $Y$, this has a formal solution of $g$-Gevrey level $d$ (this was defined in paragraph \ref{subsection:qGevreylevels} of the general notations, in the introduction); it also follows from \emph{loc.cit} that, if there is a solution of $q$-Gevrey level $d' > d$ (which is a stronger condition), then, there is an analytic solution.
 To solve our equation, we introduce a $q$-Borel transform of level $d$.
 This depends on an arbitrary family $(t_{n})_{n \in \Z}$ in $\C^{*}$, subject to the condition:

 For $d = 1$, the natural choice is $t_{n} := q^{n(n-1)/2}$.
 In general, such a family can be built from Jacobi theta functions as in \cite{RS1}.
 At any rate, $t_{n}$ has the order of growth of $q^{n^{2}/2 d}$.
 The $q$-Borel transform is then defined by: